TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

 Welp, that's it.
 Every strong jumping off point I could think of.

-I'll likely add a few videos and blog posts to this over but what's most important is a starting point and I think this is a good one.
+I'll likely add a few videos and blog posts to this over the next week but what's most important is a starting point and I think this is a good one.

 I haven't done everything on this list and that is okay!
 We've all